 NEED A WEBSITE?Members of the Wellington Jazz Club can get a professional looking website at a fraction of the cost.
 Marie, who built and maintains the WJC website, has kindly offered all our club members a $50 discount and the chance to have their own website.

 Contact Marie on 027 243 3530 or via her website Amethyst Sky Web Design and mention that you are a member of our club.

-WELLINGTON JAZZ CLUB GIGSWellington Jazz Club gigs are normally held on the third Sunday of the month but not in Nov & Dec 2013 when they are on the second Sunday @ Chicago Sports Café, Queens Wharf, Wellington.
+WELLINGTON JAZZ CLUB GIGSWellington Jazz Club gigs are normally held on the third Sunday of the month @ Chicago Sports Café, Queens Wharf, Wellington.
 Main band 5pm to 7.15pm.

 Sunday 17th August 2014 - 5pm @ Expressions in Upper Hutt - NZ National Youth Jazz Orchestra 2014

 Wellington Jazz Club has been fortunate to partner with NZ Jazz Foundation to promote a concert of big band music from NZ Youth Jazz Orchestra with New York based Trombonist Luis Bonilla.
 This will be instead of the gig normally held at the Chicago.
 The venue will be at Expressions in Upper Hutt at the normal gig time of 5.00-7.15pm.

 Sunday 7th September 2014 (First Sunday not the third) - 5pm @ Chicago - Rod Andrew's "Dixie Street"